Mary Lynn Rajskub: Career

 In January 2011, Rajskub guest-starred in the episode "Our Children, Ourselves" on the second season of ABC's Modern Family.
-In the fall of 2011, Rajskub appeared in the short-lived sitcom How to Be a Gentleman.
-Also in 2011, Rajskub's web series, Dicki, began airing on My Damn Channel.
+In the fall of 2011, she appeared in the short-lived sitcom How to Be a Gentleman.
+Also in 2011, her web series, Dicki, began airing on My Damn Channel.
 Dicki is based on a number of people that Rajskub grew up with in and around Michigan.
 The title character is a 40-year-old woman who lives at home with her parents, makes crafts, and takes her art seriously.
 Dicki has been one of My Damn Channel's most successful web series to date.
 The first season concluded in November 2011, but a second season is currently in development.
 Rajskub performed in the June 2012 edition of Don't Tell My Mother!
 (Live Storytelling), a monthly showcase in which celebrities share true stories they would never want their mothers to know.
 In 2012 she began hosting a podcast on the Nerdist Network called Kickin' it Mary Lynn Style.
 In 2013, Rajskub appeared in the fourth season of Arrested Development in a silent yet well-received role as Heartfire, a character Rajskub has said "speak[s] from the heart, but do[es]n't use any words."
 In the same year Rajskub also appeared in the web series All Growz Up with Melinda Hill.

-Rajskub appeared on Ken Reid's TV Guidance Counselor podcast on March 27, 2015.

-In August 2016, Rajskub appeared at the Edinburgh Festival Fringe in 24 Hours With Mary Lynn Rajskub and it was well-received by fans and critics.
+Rajskub was featured in a music video for the Self song "Looks and Money" in 2015, directed by Dave Foley and starring himself with Rajskub.
+She appeared on Ken Reid's TV Guidance Counselor podcast on March 27, 2015.
+In August 2016, Rajskub appeared at the Edinburgh Festival Fringe in Edinburgh, Scotland in 24 Hours With Mary Lynn Rajskub.
+A comedy special which dealt with issues of domestic life as well as her stardom and work in various independent ventures, the performance was well-received by both critics and fans.

 In 2017, Rajskub appeared in the first season of the Adult Swim series Dream Corp LLC, playing Patient 46 in the episode "Are You Down With OCD?".

-In 2018, Rajskub appeared in Night School.

-In 2021, Rajskub released a 49-minute comedy special called Mary Lynn Rajskub: Live from the Pandemic.
+Her appearance involved two leading characters, T.E.R.R.Y.
+(Stephen Merchant) and Patient 88 (Nicholas Rutherford), competing for her attention.
+Rajskub appeared in the 2018 comedy Night School, starring Kevin Hart and Tiffany Haddish.
+The movie received middling reviews, with Michael Phillips of The Chicago Tribune noting that "the actors aren't the problem with Night School; the material is."